offensive-vk/UntilEverything/README.md

 - [HTML](https://github.com/offensive-vk/UntilEverything/blob/master/HTML/) stands for HyperText Markup Language, used to create and structure content on web pages.
 - [jQuery](https://github.com/offensive-vk/UntilEverything/blob/master/jQuery/) is a fast, small, and feature-rich JavaScript library that simplifies various tasks like HTML document traversal and manipulation, event handling, animation, and Ajax interactions for web development.
 - [JavaScript](https://github.com/offensive-vk/UntilEverything/blob/master/JavaScript/) is a programming language used to add interactivity and dynamic behavior to web pages.
+- [Markdown](https://github.com/offensive-vk/UntilEverything/blob/master/Markdown/) is a lightweight markup language for creating formatted text using a plain-text editor.
+Markdown is widely used for blogging and instant messaging, and also used elsewhere in online forums, collaborative software, documentation pages, and readme files.
 - [MDX](https://github.com/offensive-vk/UntilEverything/blob/master/Markdown/) is a lightweight markup language with plain-text formatting syntax, often used to format readme files, documentation, and notes, commonly supported in platforms like GitHub and Stack Overflow.
 - [MongoDB](https://github.com/offensive-vk/UntilEverything/blob/master/MongoDB/) is a NoSQL database management system that uses a document-oriented data model to store data in flexible, JSON-like documents, commonly used for scalable, high-performance applications.
 - [Node JS](https://github.com/offensive-vk/UntilEverything/blob/master/Node/) is a JavaScript runtime environment that allows developers to run JavaScript code server-side, outside of a web browser.